 Secondary screens are making their way to the cinema, too.
 Filmmakers are looking at ways to integrate the small screen into the theater experience, potentially signaling the end of those "please put away your cellphone" blips before the start of every film.

-Using localized, event-based technology, there is also the possibility of supplementing onscreen content that is targeted to individual groups of theater-goers.
+Using localised, event-based technology, there is also the possibility of supplementing on-screen content that is targeted to individual groups of theater-goers.
 While obvious, purely creative ideas emerge around the concept of complementary content on a large scale, it is easy to see the potential for branding and consumer engagement using the technology.

 Multi-screen viewing of media and content is here to stay.
 Consumers have multiple devices and they move with relative ease between them all.
 Already, the consumers have embraced the multi-screen idea, and the potential for widespread engagement through multiple devices is impressive.
 So the smart money is on multi-screen technology becoming a bigger deal over the next couple of years.
 The TV may still be the king, but its rule is being challenged, or at the very least shared.